 Meet with a Heartland Community College loan officer for pre-loan counseling and complete a Student Loan Request Form if required.

 Schedule an appointment to meet with a financial aid officer if you have significant prior borrowing as part of the college's debt management plan.
-You may be required to submit an appeal to the College's Appeals Committee in order to borrow additional funds under the student loan program.
+You may be required to complete a smart borrower packet in order to borrow additional funds under the student loan program.